Star formation history and metallicity in the Galactic inner bulge revealed by the red giant branch bump: Discussion

 \section{Discussion}

-We discuss the following possible explanations for the two peaks observed in the $K_s$-band luminosity function: 1) RC stars at different distances.
+We discuss the following possible explanations for the two peaks observed in the $K_s$-band LF: 1) RC stars at different distances.
 2) A combination of different ages and/or metallicities of the RC stars.
 3) The fainter feature could be explained by the red giant branch bump (RGBB).